Dr Helen Glew

 I graduated with a BA Honours in English Literature & History from the University of Lancaster, from where I also gained a Masters in Historical Research, specialising in social and cultural history.
 In 2010 I earned a PhD from the University of London (Institute of Historical Research), having completed a thesis funded by the AHRC Collaborative Doctoral Award Scheme, which allowed me to work with the British Postal Museum & Archive (now The Postal Museum).
 I have worked at the University of Westminster since 2007.

 My work centres on questions around women's employment, feminism, and women in public life in the late 19th and 20th centuries.
-I am also interested in representations of women in popular culture and have published on aspects of women in magazines and periodicals in the twentieth century.
+I am also interested in representations of women in popular culture and in museums.

 • History Research Group